Steelworkers union will meet Thursday in Bettendorf to authorize possible strike against Arconic

 Arconic supplies aluminum sheet, plate and extruded products to global customers in aerospace, automotive, commercial transportation, defense, industrial and building and construction industries, according to its website.

-Arconic is the eighth-largest employer in the Quad-Cities with roughly 2,000 union and nonunion employees, according to the Quad Cities Chamber of Commerce.
+Arconic is the eighth-largest employer in the Quad-Cities with 2,400 union and nonunion employees, according to the company.

 The company has undergone change in recent years.
 Known formerly as Alcoa, in 2016, that company split, forming Arconic Inc. for manufactured products and Alcoa Corp. for aluminum and other materials processing operations.
 In 2020, Arconic split, forming Howmet, an aerospace company, and Arconic.